alextappin/wcf/src/pigs/README.md

 # Pigs

-For 2023 our Pasture Raised Pork will be Taking a Rest.
-Check Back for 2024.
+For 2024 our soy free Pork will be accepting sign ups.
+Supply is limited so please [Contact Us](/contact).